nymtech/nym/clients/webassembly/README.md

-## Nym Sphinx in WebAssembly
+# Nym Sphinx webassembly client

-## About

-This is an npm package which allows JavaScript programmers (or anyone else who can use WebAssembly in their applications) to produce layer-encrypted [Sphinx](http://www0.cs.ucl.ac.uk/staff/G.Danezis/papers/sphinx-eprint.pdf) packets for use with [Nym](https://nymtech.net/docs) mixnets.
-It's written in Rust and compiled to WebAssembly.
+Produces layer-encrypted Sphinx packets for use with Nym mixnets.

-Sphinx packets are designed to ensure the privacy of information in transit, even when the adversary is able to monitor the network in its entirety.
+[Sphinx](http://www0.cs.ucl.ac.uk/staff/G.Danezis/papers/sphinx-eprint.pdf) packets ensure the privacy of information in transit, even when the adversary is able to monitor the network in its entirety.
 When used with a mixnet, both content (what you said) and metadata (who you said it to, when you said it) are protected.

 This helps browser-based and mobile applications get stronger privacy, in a way that wasn't previously possible.

+This client is part of the [Nym](https://nymtech.net/docs) project.
+It's written in Rust and compiled to WebAssembly.

 ## Security Status